DDO Audit: View population trends, browse live grouping panels, and see what server is best for you!

-This method of data collection inherently captures public player data (the data visible in the game's Who panel) which is used to generate the various population and demographic reports on the website.
+This method of data collection inherently captures public player data (e.g. the data visible in the game's Who panel) which is used to generate the various population and demographic reports on the website.
 Due to the nature of this method of collection, anonymous players are counted and included in the population reports (approximately 3% of the population for those who are curious) as well as many players that would otherwise not appear in the Who panel.
 This can be verified by looking up anonymous players in the API.
 However, to preserve the rights of anonymous players, their names are replaced with "Anonymous" on the Grouping page and they are not counted towards demographic reports (race, gender, and class) for each server.
 We do not collect, publish, or store any private information.
 All the information gathered is already publicly visible to other players in the Social and Who panels in-game.

 Extensive testing by many members of the development community has found the data to be sound and comprehensive, but it's not possible to guarantee 100% accuracy given the third-party nature of this data collection.
 This is the most accurate data we're going to get without direct participation from the developers.
 Please accept this information with a healthy amount of skepticism.

 Who's Playing What?

 The report runs through the last week of data and counts the primary class of each active player.
 A player is determined to be active based on recent questing activity, level progression, and a number of other factors.
 After consulting with the development community I've decided that primary class gives the most accurate representation of the population.
 I've also ran the report for pure-builds only, and for every level of every class.
 The conclusion?
 It doesn't really matter; there were negligible differences (~1-2%).